 In addition to the residency training programs in Anatomic Pathology, Clinical Pathology, and the Combined AP/CP, the Department offers a Physician-Scientist Pathway (PSP) for its trainees, with numerous opportunities for research and excellent mentoring faculty for those wishing to pursue a research career as physician-scientists in an academic setting.
 PSP residents complete all of the residency training program requirements and fellowship (if interested).
 This is followed by research training (postdoc equivalent) under the tutelage of an experienced mentor in a research environment in preparation for a predominantly focused research career.
-Applicants interested in this training option are encouraged to contact the Residency Program Co-Director Dr. Warren Pear in advance of their separate application to the Residency Program.
+Applicants interested in this training option are encouraged to contact the Residency Program Co-Director Dr. Taku Kambayashi in advance of their separate application to the Residency Program.

 Applicants must have a dual degree MD/PhD background or an MD degree with a substantial and demonstrated track record of basic science work.

 In the process of the residency program application, selections for the Physician-Scientist Pathway are conducted separately with a pre-interview questionnaire about residency program track interest, the anticipated career track beyond the training years, and specific faculty mentors whom candidates would be interested to meet at Penn.
 A two-day campus visit allows candidates to conduct interviews with prospective mentors.